cpeikert/Lol/README.md

-This branch is a fork of master.
-Relative to master, it modularizes the library into many fine-grained packages including Tensor backends, code for tests/benchmarks, and the core library.
-Although it is the acting master branch (where all commits happen), we have not yet merged it to master due to performance degredation of microbenchmarks.
+This branch (cached-hints) is a fork of split-packages.
+Relative to split-packages, this branch separates key-switch hints from the function that applies them in SHE, which allows us to serialize the hints for reuse of precomputation.

 --------------------------------------------------------------------------------